-This will enable approximately 150 DH lines per population to be evaluated in 2022-2023 in headrows.
-Selected lines from these populations that all segregate for Fhb1 and H13 will be advanced into yield testing in 2023-2024.
-This established, crucial DH pipeline accelerates the time from cross made to yield testing to just 2.5 years, which is significantly down from five years using conventional breeding methods of year-over-year selection and yield testing at the F6 generation.
+This enabled 377 total DH lines among the three populations to be evaluated in 2022-2023 in headrows.
+Sixty-one selected DH lines from these populations, which all segregate for Fhb1 and H13, were advanced into yield testing in 2023-2024 and will be genotyped for genomic prediction in fall 2023.
+This established, crucial DH pipeline accelerates the time from cross made to yield testing to just 2.5 years, which is significantly down from five years using conventional breeding methods of year-over-year selection and yield testing at the F_6 generation.
 Reducing the time from cross to yield evaluation by 50% has substantial, positive effects on genetic gain.

 Selection and advancement of existing DH lines.
-In the 2021-2022 season, the shared VDHR DH line SCLANC11558-33 ranked 2nd in statewide yield average in Georgia.
+In the 2021-2022 season, the shared VDHR DH line SCLANC11558-33 ranked 2nd in statewide yield average in Georgia (Table 1).
 This line was increased on five acres of land by the SC Crop Improvement Association to generate a large, pure source of Foundation seed.
-A final decision on whether to release this DH line will be made at the upcoming SunGrains summer meeting that will be held from 26-28 August 2022.
+In 2022-2023, SCLANC11558-33 topped the statewide yield trial again in Georgia (Table 2).
+This DH line will be put forward by release through Clemson University, with request for bids to follow in Summer 2023.

 Two VDHR-SWW SC DHs were among the top 15 highest yielding in the 2021-2022 WPT, which is exceptional given that the WPT contained more than 550 entries.
-Out of the 61 DHs that were included in this yield trial, 10-12 will be advanced into multistate testing in 2022-2023.
+Out of the 61 DHs that were included in this yield trial, nine were advanced into multistate testing in 2022-2023.
 Based on machine learning predictions, 10 DHs carried the resistance Fhb1 allele while 90% (46 of 51) of lines were predicted to carry a resistance allele at a minimum of one QTL conferring FHB resistance.
 Several DHs had either 3+ FHB resistance QTLs or 2+ FHB QTLs in addition to also possessing H13, which is the leading source of Hessian fly resistance in adapted SRW wheat germplasm.
+Of the five SC DHs in the SunPre nursery, three had Fhb1, four had Fhb_1B Jamestown, and three had Hessian fly resistance (H13 or H7D).

 Of the 298 shared DHs planted in headrows in the Florence 2021-2022 field nursery, 20 were selected for placement into the 2022-2023 WPT for yield evaluation.
-Seed of these 20 selected DHs will be sent to VDHR-SWW breeders to plant a headrow and get a final chance to select and advance a given DH line for further testing or use in breeding (e.g., crossing parent).
+Seed of these 20 selected DHs were also sent to VDHR-SWW breeders to plant a headrow in 2022-2023 and get a final chance to select and advance a given DH line for further testing or use in breeding (e.g., crossing parent).